Iritis is an inflammation of the colored part of the eye (iris)

 Iritis is diagnosed with a complete eye exam.
 Treatment includes

-medicines given as eyedrops or by injection next to the eye.
+medicines given as eyedrops or by injection next to or inside the eye.

 How this information was developed to help you make better health decisions.